tomwhross/budget/README.md

 ```

 6. Browse to the development server (e.g. `http://127.0.0.1:5000/`)
-7. Register a new user (Default categories will be generated for the user)
+7. Register a new user